16 September 2023

 1. Go to the official website and double check the event dates, prices and regulations.

-2. Check the hotels in Munich available during the the event. ⤵︎
+2. Book hotel rooms in Munich available during the event. ⤵︎

 2.1.
 Pick a hotel room by location and by price.